Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 “Creepability.”
 This is a handy made-up word that refers to an ink’s tendency to display nib creep.
 Inks that tend not to creep score higher because they don’t make you take out a tissue and wipe the nib to no avail every few minutes.
 This also raises your spirits by reducing your stress level.

 Waterman inks were the first high-scoring (low-maintenance) inks I discovered.
 On a scale of 1 to 10, I rate Waterman inks a solid 10.
 They flow remarkably well under a broad variety of conditions in almost any pen.
 They lubricate exceptionally well, imparting a glassy-smooth ride.
 They are not heavily saturated, and the dyes in them tend to be relatively nonstaining.
 Waterman Mysterious Blue is almost stain free.
 But Waterman’s palette is not the most inspiring in the world.
-Recently Diamine, which has been making inks since 1864, appeared in the marketplace with a much more exciting range of colors and with characteristics very similar to those of Waterman, so that now I rely almost entirely on these two brands, the majority of whose colors sport very high scores.
-Some Diamine colors, however, especially their reds and colors containing red dyes, such as pinks, violets, oranges, and browns, appear more prone to clogging issue, and these inks have much lower scores.
-As it happens, I use Skrip Red (made in Slovenia) in one pen at my workbench, and it’s remarkably good.
-Its being red reduces its score slightly, but not enough to be a major consideration for me.
+Diamine, which has been making inks since 1864, offers a much more exciting range of colors and with characteristics very similar to those of Waterman, so that now I recommend these two brands, the majority of whose colors sport very high scores.
+Waterman’s Audacious Red and Absolute Brown and some Diamine colors, however, especially their reds and colors containing red dyes, such as pinks, violets, oranges, and browns, appear more prone to clogging issue, and these inks have much lower scores.

-Toward the middle of the scale fall the vast majority of inks, including Aurora, Pelikan, Parker Quink (except the black, which scores surprisingly low because it exhibits serious flow issues in Parker pens), J. Herbin, Lamy, Omas, Namiki, and many more.
+Toward the middle of the scale fall the vast majority of inks, including Aurora, Pelikan, Parker Quink (except the black, which scores surprisingly low because it exhibits serious flow issues in some properly adjusted Parker pens), J. Herbin, Lamy, Omas, Namiki, and many more.

 Some boutique inks also score lower because of differences in flow and drying rate among their various colors.
-Private Reserve Sherwood Green is a lovely color, but I give it a score of 2 because it sometimes never dries.
-(I've come back six months after writing something with it and smeared it while handling the paper.)
+Private Reserve Sherwood Green is a lovely color, but I’m leery of giving it medium or high score because one bottle I had some years ago never dried.
+At one point, a document I had written six months earlier with Sherwood Green smeared while being handled.
 On the other hand, Private Reserve Tanzanite, sometimes called “the Ex-Lax of inks,” stains badly and flows far too readily.
-It also scores a 2 or a 3.
-If you like the color of Tanzanite, try mixing Waterman Serenity Blue and Waterman Tender Purple in equal parts.
-The resulting color, which I have dubbed “Blurple,” is virtually indistinguishable from Tanzanite.
+It scores a 2 or a 3.
+If you like the color of Tanzanite, dedicate a specific pen for that ink; or try mixing Waterman Serenity Blue and Waterman Tender Purple in equal parts.
+The resulting color, which I have dubbed “Blurple,” is very similar to that of Tanzanite.

 In the same way that a heavily saturated ink can precipitate in your pens, it can also do so in the bottle.
 In fact, if you habitually leave ink bottles open for extended periods, the water gradually evaporates, rendering the solution more saturated than the manufacturer intended.
 Even otherwise “safe” inks can do this.
 Do not shake an ink bottle before filling your pens from it — and if you ever see a sludge in the bottom of an ink bottle, the wisest course if you want to avoid clogging is to discard the contents.